Guacamoley/etch-a-sketch/README.md

 ## Project Structure

 - `index.html`: The main HTML file for the project.
-- `styles.css`: The CSS file for styling the Etch-a-Sketch.
+- `style.css`: The CSS file for styling the Etch-a-Sketch.
 - `etchasketch.js`: The JavaScript file containing the drawing functionality.
 - `resources/`: Folder for storing project images (if any).